frigidev/frigid/README.md

 # frigid
+Development of a bot using Node.js.

-Desenvolvimento de um Bot através do módulo discord.js do Node.js
+Desenvolvimento de um bot através do Node.js.